Cool-Dude45/Cpp-Projects/README.md

 # Cpp-Projects
-Here are the C++ projects I did as I was learning the language.
+Here are some projects that I did as I was learning C++